JasonHershey/Bob-IOT/README.md

         }
     ```

-    Replace the text *\<Wireless Network Name\>* withthe name of your network.
+    - Replace the text *\<Wireless Network Name\>* with the name of your network.

-    Replace the text *\<network passowrd\>* with your network password.
+    - Replace the text *\<network passowrd\>* with your network password.

-17. Exit Nano and save the file.
+18. Exit Nano and save the file.

-18. Update other Raspberry Configration options using the **Raspberry Pi Software Configuration Tool (raspi-config).
+19. Update other Raspberry Configration options using the **Raspberry Pi Software Configuration Tool (raspi-config).
 Run the command:

     ```
     sudo raspi-config
     ```

-19. Change the user password on your device
+20. Change the user password on your device
     1. In **raspi-config** select **1 Change User Password**.
     2. Select **Ok**.
     3. In the shell, type your new password and press Enter.
     4. Confirm your password and press Enter.
     5. In **raspi-config** select **Ok**.

-20. Change the host name for your device (from *raspberrypi*)
+21. Change the host name for your device (from *raspberrypi*)
     1. In **raspi-config** select **2 Hostname**.
     2. Select **Ok**.
     3. Type your new host name and press Enter.

-21. Change the locale options
+22. Change the locale options
     1. In **raspi-config** select **4 Localisation Options**.
     2. Select **I1 Change Loocale**.
     3. On the **Configuring locales** page, use the arrow keys to scroll through the list, and SPACEBAR to select your language and locale setting.